List of Morning Glories characters: Andres

 Andres first meets Hunter in the library and helps him find a book that he saw in his dream.
 He is later revealed to be a member of the AV Club and enjoys wearing clothing that references popular culture such as Star Wars when he is with the club.
 He attends Casey's election party and is beaten up by the guards after they disrupt it.
 Andres misses the debate between Casey and Isabel because he is working as the announcer for the Towerball final.

 Esi

 Esi was a friend of Maggie's who befriends Hunter based on her recommendation.
 She interrupts Hunter while he is in the woods expressing his regrets about not doing more to help Zoe.
 Initially startled, Esi tells Hunter not to worry, as reporting him for being outside after hours would also incriminate her.
 She asks him to follow her and introduces him to the rest of the AV Club.

 Hannah

 Hannah is a member of the AV Club who also works in the Academy library.
 She has a sarcastic personality and has a particular hatred of Irina.
-Hannah suffers from multiple sclerosis and uses crutches to get around, something that prevents her from being able to scout out the arrival of Dr Simon and Dr Richmond with the others.
+Hannah has multiple sclerosis and uses crutches to get around, something that prevents her from being able to scout out the arrival of Dr Simon and Dr Richmond with the others.